Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
 May.
 2021.
-I am serving on Board Committee of SIG on Intelligent Graphics, China Society of Image and Graphics (CSIG)
+I am serving on the Board Committee of SIG on Intelligent Graphics, China Society of Image and Graphics (CSIG)

 Apr.
 2021.
 One paper accepted by the journal of Engineering with Computers.